-In addition to the course's exam requirements, all students must produce one piece of coursework based on data collected during the annual IB Geography fieldtrip (attendance is mandatory).
-We have previously visited the island of Con Dao and Vung Tau for our fieldwork where we will collect data on coastal processes and coastal management strategies in order to complete the Internal Assessment.
+In addition to the course's exam requirements, all students must produce one piece of coursework based on data collected during the annual IBDP Geography field trip (attendance is mandatory).
+We will visit Da Lat to complete this fieldwork where we will collect data on how rivers change as you travel from source to mouth.

-For all students this is up to 2,500 words and is worth 25% at Standard Level and 20% at Higher Level.
+For all students, this is up to 2,500 words and is worth 25% at Standard Level and 20% at Higher Level.